 5 WOMEN AUTHORS and A Colonial Quiz!

 Visit When the Shadbush Blooms webpage and an Activity Page for children, both are on the left!
-When the Shadbush Blooms will be printed in paperback and available in Summer 2020 from your favorite book seller, in bulk for schools or signed copes from lenapeprograms.info!
+When the Shadbush Blooms is now a paperback from your favorite book seller, in bulk for schools or signed copes from lenapeprograms.info!

 Sue Katz When the Shadbush Blooms AND a wide variety of children’s books!
 Take a Colonial Quiz, which is found below!

 Children’s writer Sue Katz has published several books for children and helps with a variety of children’s poetry contests.
 You can find Native inspired poems by children and frog poems by children on this site!